rust-unofficial/awesome-rust/README.md

   * [exercism.io](http://exercism.io/languages/rust) — programming exercises that help you learn new concepts in Rust.
   * [Learning Rust With Entirely Too Many Linked Lists](http://cglab.ca/~abeinges/blah/too-many-lists/book/) — in-depth exploration of Rust's memory management rules, through implementing a few different types of list structures.
   * [Rust by Example](https://rustbyexample.com/)
+  * [Rust Cookbook](https://brson.github.io/rust-cookbook/) — a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
   * [rust-learning](https://github.com/ctjhoa/rust-learning) — a collection of useful resources to learn Rust
   * [Rustlings](https://github.com/carols10cents/rustlings) — small exercises to get you used to reading and writing Rust code
-  * [Rust Recipes](https://github.com/kud1ing/rust-recipes) — short recipes how to do solve common problems in Rust
   * [stdx](https://github.com/brson/stdx) — Learn these crates first as an extension to std
   * [University of Pennsylvania's Comp Sci Rust Programming Course](http://cis198-2016s.github.io/schedule/)
 * Podcasts